 - Contact with a person quarantined or confirmed with COVID-19 in the last 14 days

 If the visitor has a temperature of 100 degrees F or greater OR responds yes to ANY one of the symptoms or exposures, they will not be allowed to enter the hospital.
 The visitor will be asked to wear a standard mask and instructed to wear the mask, covering their nose and mouth.
+They must also comply with all Personal Protective Equipment (PPE) and social distancing requirements.

 - All other visitors will be directed to communicate with via I-Pad/text, etc. and must wait outside of the hospital.